DaBible-Foundation/DaBible-MainHub/README.md

 # How to contribute to DaBible Foundation
-If you have suggestions about how we can improve our products, please suggest them by [Creating an Issue](https://github.com/sanmiayotunde/DaBible-Foundation/issues)
+If you have suggestions about how we can improve our products, please suggest them by [Creating an Issue](https://github.com/DaBible-Foundation/DaBible-MainHub/issues/new)

 # DaBible Foundation Sprint meetings

 #### Communication Channel
 Slack - We communicate via SLACK and WhatsApp.
-To join us contact us, or create an issue here.
+To join us contact us, or [create an Issue](https://github.com/DaBible-Foundation/DaBible-MainHub/issues/new)

 #### Meeting Dates
 Weekly Meetings - We meet online on Saturday 10:00 AM CST and Tuesdays 11:30 PM CST.